anybox/anybox.recipe.odoo/README.txt

    below) is not affected by this setting.
  * **with_devtools**: loads development and useful testing tools, such as ``anybox.testing.datetime``.
+ * **base_url**: URL to download official and nightly versions from (assuming the archive filenames are constistent with those in OpenERP download server).
+This is a basic mirroring capability.

 For the *version* and *addons* option, if you use a remote repository the syntax is::